N12 – Terminating a Tenancy for Purchaser’s Own Use

 Carefully read the Important Information section on page 2 of the notice and make sure you understand everything before serving this notice to your tenant(s).

-Note that when giving this notice, the landlord must make sure the purchaser is willing to be involved in the process as they will have to fill out a Declaration or Affidavit and attend the hearing.
+Note: When giving this notice, the landlord must make sure the purchaser is willing to be involved in the process as they will have to fill out a Declaration or Affidavit and attend the hearing.

 How can you serve the N12?